Colombia tries quashing tensions at migrant camp with soccer

 -

-Children walk in a camp built for homeless Venezuelan migrants in Bogota, Colombia, Wednesday, Nov.
+Venezuelan migrants celebrate a goal during a soccer match at their temporary camp in Bogota, Colombia, Wednesday, Nov.
 21, 2018.
-The camp was built by the city's social welfare secretary to accommodate migrants who had previously been living in tents made of plastic sheets and scrap materials outside the city's bus terminal. less
+City officials organized soccer matches for migrants living in the camp, built by the city's social welfare agency to accommodate migrants who had previously been living in tents made of plastic sheets and scrap materials outside the city's bus terminal. less

 Photo: Ivan Valencia, AP

-Children walk in a camp built for homeless Venezuelan migrants in Bogota, Colombia, Wednesday, Nov.
+Venezuelan migrants celebrate a goal during a soccer match at their temporary camp in Bogota, Colombia, Wednesday, Nov.
 21, 2018.
-The camp was built by the city's social welfare secretary to accommodate migrants who had previously ... more
+City officials organized soccer matches for migrants living in the camp, built ... more

-Children walk in a camp built for homeless Venezuelan migrants in Bogota, Colombia, Wednesday, Nov.
+Venezuelan migrants celebrate a goal during a soccer match at their temporary camp in Bogota, Colombia, Wednesday, Nov.
 21, 2018.
-The camp was built by the city's social welfare secretary to accommodate migrants who had previously been living in tents made of plastic sheets and scrap materials outside the city's bus terminal. less
+City officials organized soccer matches for migrants living in the camp, built by the city's social welfare agency to accommodate migrants who had previously been living in tents made of plastic sheets and scrap materials outside the city's bus terminal. less

 Photo: Ivan Valencia, AP